ankitjha2603/readsculpt/readme.md

 Welcome to ReadScript, your ultimate destination for book lovers!
 In a world where book enthusiasts are always on the lookout for their next literary escapade, ReadScript is here to simplify the selection process and make your reading journey more enjoyable.

+Currently, the mobile optimization is a work in progress; what you see is a basic version to kick things off.
+Improvements for mobile are on the horizon!
+Also, it's worth mentioning that this is the foundational stage of our upcoming project.

 ## Live Demo

 Check out the live demo of ReadScript at [ReadSculpt](https://ankitjha2603.github.io/readsculpt).